ligato/docs/docs/plugins/vpp-plugins.md

 The VPP agent divides interface proto files into two parts:

- - Data common to all interface types.
+ - Configuration items common to all interface types.
 Excepts exist.
 You cannot define common fields on some interface types.
 For example, you cannot set a physical address for an AF_PACKET or DPDK interface despite the presence of the field in the definition.
 If set, the value is silently ignored.
 <br>
 </br>
- - Data specific for a given interface type.
+ - Configuration items specific to a given interface type.

 The `type` and `name` fields are mandatory and limited to 63 characters.
 The interface proto file may contains fields unique for a given type.

 !!!
 Note
-    The interface `name`must be unique across all configured VPP interfaces.
+    You must use a unique interface `name` across all VPP interfaces of the same type.
+For example, two memif interfaces cannot share the same `name`.
 ---

 The VPP agent defines every interface type with a key.